Frequently Asked Questions

 What are some unreliable sources?

 There are many blogs and websites run by individuals with a passionate interest in some niche of information.
 If they do not have an editorial process of some kind it can be difficult to assess the accuracy of what they say, or judge the context from which it springs.
-Again, if you have a concern, please talk to one of the editors here, at firstname.lastname@example.org
+Again, if you have a concern, please contact us at firstname.lastname@example.org.

 Do I have to get permission of the artist before sharing their work?